tyfannianathaniel/vuejs-eshop/devlog.md

 ## install Vue DevTools / Vue Router / Vuex

-For each dependency, choose the version compatible with vuejs 3 :
+For each dependency, choose the version compatible with Vuejs v3.x :

 ### Vue DevTools: